Inequalities for totally nonnegative matrices: Gantmacher--Krein, Karlin, and Laplace: Index-row/column operations preserving inequalities

 where each determinantal expressions forms an inequality over all $n\times n$ TN matrices.
 For efficiency we indicate this transformation by simply writing,

 where notations above are as in Definition~\ref{row-op}.

-\begin{remark}[Significance of Lemma~\ref{Main-lemma-1}, and its ``converse''] The discussion following Lemma~\ref{Main-lemma-1} so far implies that any composition of the row operations $\Ro_{(u,v)}$ applied on inequalities over TN matrices returns inequalities for TN matrices.
+\begin{remark}[Significance of Lemma~\ref{Main-lemma-1}, and its ``converse''] The discussion following Lemma~\ref{Main-lemma-1} so far implies that any composition of the index-row operations $\Ro_{(u,v)}$ applied on inequalities over TN matrices returns inequalities for TN matrices.
 This notion will be applicable in almost all the results in this paper (see Sections~\ref{Section-add-ineq} and \ref{Section-multi-results}).
 On the other hand, it is also natural to ask for the converse of this useful idea.
 We avoid conjecturing this, but the intended converse -- which can be seen as the converse or ``$(2)$ implies $(1)$'' in Lemma~\ref{Main-lemma-1} -- seems too good to be true in general.
 However, for the class of all the smallest multiplicative inequalities (see Section~\ref{Section-multi-results}) this converse is indeed true, and is stated in Theorem~\ref{Multi-thm-2}.
 This novel result provides an entirely different, yet natural outlook at the classification Theorem~\ref{FGJ-Skan-thm}, due to Fallat--Gekhtman--Johnson \cite{FGJ03} and Skandera \cite{Ska04}, for the smallest multiplicative inequalities (see Remark~\ref{Multi-thm-2-significance} next to Theorem~\ref{Multi-thm-2}). \end{remark}

-\begin{remark}[Set column operation $\Co_{(u,v)}$] Since the transpose of totally nonnegative matrices is totally nonnegative, row operation $\Ro_{(u,v)}$ naturally births column operations $\Co_{(u,v)}.$ Therefore, the results that are true for $\Ro_{(u,v)}$ naturally extend to $\Co_{(u,v)}.$ We shall make the relevant remarks regarding the analogous column operation $\Co_{(u,v)}$ as needed. \end{remark}
+\begin{remark}[Index-column operation $\Co_{(u,v)}$] Since the transpose of totally nonnegative matrices is totally nonnegative, index-row operation $\Ro_{(u,v)}$ naturally births index-column operations $\Co_{(u,v)}.$ Therefore, the results that are true for $\Ro_{(u,v)}$ naturally extend to $\Co_{(u,v)}.$ We shall make the relevant remarks regarding the analogous index-column operation $\Co_{(u,v)}$ as needed. \end{remark}